DavidVentura/blog/blog/raw/disk/POST.md

 ## Storage devices

-Storage in computers relies on physical disks, which are _usually_[^storage-types] divided in two types: mechanical hard drives (with spinning platters which store data magnetically; and solid-state drives (SSDs) which use flash memory for faster access times and improved reliability.
+Storage in computers relies on physical disks, which are usually divided in two[^storage-types] types: mechanical hard drives (with spinning platters which store data magnetically; and solid-state drives (SSDs) which use flash memory for faster access times and improved reliability.

 [^storage-types]: You can also have floppy disks, cd-roms, tape, or anything really, but it's not really important here.